rstraub/rstraub.github.io/_drafts/interfaces-defining-roles.md

 Ideally a suppliers code should offer *precisely* what consuming code needs.
 No more, no less.

 Role Interfaces are a perfect fit for upholding this principle.
-Using them you can offer fine-grained, cohesive interfaces which prevent clients from being overwhelmed.
+Using them you can offer *fine-grained*, *cohesive* interfaces which prevent clients from being overwhelmed.
 They won't have to figure out what to use, and what not to use.
 It can potentially reduce unwanted coupling too, since clients don't have to know more than they should.